1

 Demulcents

-These as peripherally acting cough suppressants.
+These are peripherally acting cough suppressants.
 They offer a layer of defense over the pharynx's sensory receptors.
 It may include syrup tolu and syrup vasaka, honey, and liquorice.

 Local anaesthetics